rhodyprog4ds/BrownFall21/_sources/syllabus/about.md

 ### About this syllabus

 This syllabus is a *living*  document and accessible from BrightSpace, as a pdf for download directly online at [rhodyprog4ds.github.io/BrownFall21/syllabus](https://rhodyprog4ds.github.io/BrownFall21/syllabus/).
 If you choose to download a copy of it, note that it is only a copy.
+You can get notification of changes from GitHub by "watching" the
+{{ '[repository](https://github.com/rhodyprog4ds/{/{repo})'.format(repo=repo_name) }}
-You can get notification of changes from GitHub by "watching" the [repository](https://github.com/rhodyprog4ds/BrownFall21).
-You can view the date of changes and exactly what changes were made on the Github [commits](https://github.com/rhodyprog4ds/BrownFall21/commits/main) page.
+You can view the date of changes and exactly what changes were made on the Github {{ repo_commits}} page.

-Creating an [issue on the repository](https://github.com/rhodyprog4ds/BrownFall20/issues) is also a good way to ask questions about anything in the course it will prompt additions and expand the FAQ section.
+Creating an {{ repo_issue }} is also a good way to ask questions about anything in the course it will prompt additions and expand the FAQ section.

 ### About your instructor